kimgroth/Projects/todo_cli/README.md

 - `A` to add above.
 - `w` to move up.
 - `s` to move down.
+- `r` to remove the selected task.

+Completed tasks are shown greyed out with a strikethrough effect.

 Tasks are stored only in memory, so they disappear when you exit the program.